ABOUT US /

 Richard is a highly experienced piper who started learning the pipes at the age of 13, at St Andrew's College in New Zealand.
 He has subsequently played for the New Zealand Scottish Regiment, RNZAC, in the 1990 Massed Beating Retreat in front of the Royal Family - including Her Majesty the Queen - on the Horse Guards Parade, London.

-Richard has played in many and varied settings around the world, including competitions, highland gatherings, charity events, concerts, weddings, funerals, Burns Night and St Andrews Day celebrations, even at Buckingham Palace!
+Richard has played in many and varied settings around the world, including competitions, highland gatherings, charity events, concerts, weddings, funerals, the Edinburgh Military Tattoo, Burns Night and St Andrews Day celebrations, even at Buckingham Palace!

 Richard is extremely proud of his Scottish heritage, and sincerely looks forward to sharing it with you during your special moments.